rage/programming-23/data/part-9/3-encapsulation.md

             self.study_credits += study_credits
 ```

 The `Student` object offers its clients the method `add_credits`, which allows the client to add a specified number of credits to the student's total.
-The method ensures the value passed as an argument is above zero.
+The method ensures the value passed as the argument is above zero.
 The following code adds study credits on three occasions:

 ```python
 sally = Student("Sally Student", "12345")